 People back home were so happy for me.
 It felt like I was finally getting somewhere – not I the mother or educator, but the writer who no longer remembered what she looked like apart from the mirror.
 And then life spun its crazy turns.

 I refrain from the details, partly to keep the bleeding in check.
-But long sad story short, I found myself misrepresented sorely in public and in the eyes of a person in authority by someone I had liked and trusted.
+But long sad story short, I found myself misrepresented sorely in the eyes of someone in authority at the hands of someone I had liked and trusted.
 The roughest of the ride behind me, I stand, shaken but more secure.
 I was able to move away from the anxious indignation, so bound up in the ego, to the stuff of real consequence, trust in God’s redemptive plans.
 I am a note in His symphony – a reminder both humbling and exalting.
 There is much more to my life than…me, and what people think.

 The self-help gurus tell me I can be anything, do anything, and success is to be found in strength.
 In the quietest, deepest places, I know real growth comes by loss.
 If I am to offer up my God anything, I need to have something to give up.
 What can I surrender when the sun smiles upon me, when readers throw bouquets of praise, when my child is winning awards?
 Without struggle, there is no conquering.